Building Strong, Resilient Communities

 Resiliency is more important in the face of changing climate conditions.
 Extreme wind events like hurricanes and tornadoes can cause severe damage and greatly disrupt families and communities.
 To help build stronger, more resilient communities, we joined forces with Habitat for Humanity®, a nonprofit organization that helps families build and improve their homes, and the Insurance Institute for Business & Home Safety (IBHS) in 2011 to build affordable, wind-resistant homes to FORTIFIED Home™ standards throughout the country.
 Developed by IBHS, FORTIFIED Home™ construction practices are designed to help homeowners and communities better weather future storms, including hurricanes, high winds, hail and severe thunderstorms.
 Building FORTIFIED means exceeding the minimum standards set by building codes for construction techniques and materials.
 Our partnership shows that by making a few important changes in home construction standards, homes are better able to withstand storms without significantly adding to the cost.
 To date, Travelers has supported the construction of nearly 90 FORTIFIED Habitat homes.

-Building on the success of the program with Habitat for Humanity, in 2019, Travelers launched a FORTIFIED building pilot program with SBP, a nonprofit organization that works to shrink the time between disaster and recovery.
-As of December 2021, the Travelers partnership has resulted in 34 SBP staff receiving FORTIFIED construction training and 205 FORTIFIED homes being built in Alabama, Florida, Louisiana, New Jersey, New York, Puerto Rico, South Carolina and Texas.
+In 2019, Travelers launched a FORTIFIED building pilot program with SBP, a nonprofit organization that works to shrink the time between disaster and recovery.
+As of December 2022, the Travelers partnership has resulted in 47 SBP staff receiving FORTIFIED construction training and 320 FORTIFIED homes being built in Alabama, Florida, Louisiana, New Jersey, New York, North Carolina, Puerto Rico, South Carolina and Texas.
+Of these homes, 182 were built with funding from Travelers.

 Community Benefits